ioi-2017/tps/doc/README.md

 Description of the task.
 It has several attributes:
 name: The short-name of the task.
 The source code submitted by the contestant should use this name.
 code: A unique code assigned to each task in the TPS web-interface.
-Usually it is the same as the “name”, but is reserved for the cases that the name is changed and we don’t want to change the TPS web-interface.
+Usually it is the same as the `name`, but is reserved for the cases that the name is changed and we don’t want to change the TPS web-interface.
 title: Task title, as appears in the task statement.
 type: Task type, that can be `batch`, `interactive`, `communication`, `output-only`, `two-phase`.
 time_limit: A real number, the maximum CPU time (in seconds) of the main process (does not include CPU time of the manager process).
 memory_limit: the maximum memory that can be used by the main process, in MB.
 description: An optional description of the task.
-Below is a sample problem.json:
+Below is a sample `problem.json`:

 ```
 {
  "name": "mountains",